gilesbowkett/syrinx/readme.md

 If you set `download_tweets.bash` running in a cron job, with the permissions necessary to create/edit a file called `since.csv`, you can then run `functional_core_imperative_shell.rb` in a cron job as well to auto-generate a list of links from Twitter.
+You can see example output at http://twitter-links.gilesb.com.
 The list's sorted into categories, but uses tables and has no CSS.
-It's a simple toy example;
-the code has other capacities and my long-term goals for it are a bit bigger.
+It's a simple toy example; the code has other capacities and my long-term goals for it are a bit bigger.

 ## Fixmes